Wanous/Irrational-sorting/README.md

 ## Introduction
 &nbsp;&nbsp;&nbsp;&nbsp;The Irrational sorting algorithm is an innovative method that uses irrational numbers to organize data.
-Specifically, it leverages the unique properties of these numbers to exchange and reorganize the data of a list until it's sorted. the idea is perhaps weird or even stupid but it is **mathematically proven** that it works and that it can be considered as a sorting algorithm because it respects the fundamental laws of sorting algorithms, namely **correctness** and **finiteness**.
+Specifically, it leverages the unique properties of these numbers to exchange and reorganize the data of a list until it's sorted. the idea is perhaps weird or even stupid but it is **mathematically proven** that it works and that it can be considered as a sorting algorithm because it respects the fundamental laws of sorting algorithms, namely **correction** and **finiteness**.

 ## How it works ?
 &nbsp;&nbsp;&nbsp;&nbsp;The sorting algorithm sort the items by repeatedly swapping their positions based on the digits of the irrational number used.
 For example, if the first two digits of the irrational number are 1 and 2, it would swap the first and second items in the list processed.
 The process continue, using more digits as needed, depending on the size of the list until the list is sort.